-The complainant and the Headteacher will be informed of the outcome in writing within 20 school days of the Chair of Governors receiving the complaint.
+Where the Stage 2 investigation has been completed by a nominated governor they should report their findings to the Chair of Governors, the Headteacher and the complainant.
+This report should be completed within 20 school days of receipt of Complaint Form 2.
 The complainant will be advised of any escalation options and will be provided with details of this process.

-If the complainant is not satisfied with the manner in which the process has been followed, considers the decision to be perverse, or believes that the Chair or Vice-chair has acted unreasonably, they may request that the governing body reviews the complaint under Stage 3.
+If the complainant is not satisfied with the manner in which the process has been followed, considers the decision to be perverse, or believes that the Chair or Vice-chair has acted unreasonably, they may request that the Governing Body reviews the complaint under Stage 3.

-Formal Complaint - Stage 3
+2.7 Formal Complaint: Stage 3